 Foundation for Rural Service Community Grant Program

-The Foundation for Rural Service Community Grant Program provides grants for programs in rural communities served by the National Telecommunications Cooperative Association (NTCA) members.
+The Foundation for Rural Service Community Grant Program provides funding for projects in rural communities served by the National Telecommunications Cooperative Association (NTCA) members.

 Funds may be used for:

 - Business and Economic Development: Entrepreneurship and job creation programs

 - Community Development: Outreach programs that promote technology learning and innovation or that encourage rural development through arts and tourism

 - Education: Education technology (such as computers and smart boards), extracurricular activities, and distance learning programs

 - Telecommunications Applications: Promoting the implementation and use of broadband-enabled applications for telehealth, education, government services, safety and security, and efficient energy distribution and use

 Examples of health-related projects that have been funded include:

 - A telehealth program that concentrates on follow-up assessments for patients following an illness or new medical diagnosis

 - A Cardiac Ready Community Project that trains residents from remote communities in hands-only CPR and AED usage